dfitzpatrick/nicosanma/readme.md

 `VIEW_TIMEOUT` - The time between inactivity on each map or cave before the session is disabled and not more edits can be made.
 Defaults to 1 day.

 `USE_EPHEMERAL` - Whether to send the dungen generators as a private (ephemeral) message.
 (DEFAULT: True)

+`PATREON_MANUAL_REFRESH_TOKEN` - Seeds the database with a new refresh token if it is unsynced or invalid.

 ```
 This uses a text representation to express time